A topology-changing variational framework for the Einstein-Hilbert functional: Disconnected topological variations

 The limit as $\epsilon \rightarrow 0^+$ exists if and only if $n\geq 4$, and is identically zero for all $(M',g')$ if and only if $n>4$.
 If $n=4$, it is zero if and only if the mean scalar curvature of $(M',g')$ is zero. \end{proof}

-This renders even the classical variational principle meaningless in $n=4$, as there do not exist critical points, revealing an obstruction that is more fundamental than the QFT concerns of Hawking, Coleman, Giddings and Storminger \cite{hawking1982,coleman1988,giddings1988} regarding topological variations.
+Note that in $n=4$ the derivative is never vanishing along topological directions except for very specific ones.
+This means that the action does not have critical points in our framework in $n=4$, which is a rather unwholesome feature with potentially serious consequences.
 For $n<4$, the situation is even worse as a derivative doesn't exist at all, and one cannot talk about critical points to begin with.
-For $n>4$, however, the derivative is automatically zero as seen from \eqref{e-quotient disjoint final} and the problem is resolved.
-In the later case, Einstein manifolds are stationary points of the action with or without disconnected topological variations, and this leads to a consistent variational principle.
+For $n>4$, however, the derivative is automatically zero in topological directions as seen from \eqref{e-quotient disjoint final} and the problem is resolved.
+In the latter case, Einstein manifolds are stationary points of the action with or without disconnected topological variations, and this leads to a consistent variational principle.

-\begin{remark}[The Kaluza-Klein model] Our analysis indicates that, in principle, the original interpretation of Einstein-Hilbert action in the extended regime of topological variations can be salvaged by introducing extra dimensions.
+\begin{remark}[The Kaluza-Klein model] Our analysis indicates that, within this framework, the original variational interpretation of Einstein-Hilbert action in the extended regime of topological variations can be salvaged by introducing extra dimensions.
 It should be noted that the size or compactness of newly added dimensions is irrelevant to our results; the addition of even a tiny compact $S^1$ dimension is enough to resolve the issue.
-The simplest example of a model that works well under topological variations is the otherwise problematic 5D Kaluza-Klein theory \cite{kaluza1921,klein1926,overduin1997}, which arises precisely in this manner. \end{remark}
+The simplest example of a model that works well under the topological variations introduced here is the otherwise problematic 5D Kaluza-Klein theory \cite{kaluza1921,klein1926,overduin1997}, which arises precisely in this manner. \end{remark}

-\begin{remark}[Stability of the zero metric] While not a metric \textit{per se}, the zero metric $g_{\mu\nu}=0$ has an important hidden role in the above analysis.
-Indeed, one can equivalently express the above scheme of topological variations as a scheme of geometric variations where one of the connected components is equipped with the zero metric.
-The zero metric on the component $M'$ is then varied as